Bundoora - North

 Population growth drivers in Bundoora - North are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on AreaSearch's analysis, Bundoora - North's population is around 8,361 as of Nov 2025.
-This reflects an increase of 1,011 people (13.8%) since the 2021 Census, which reported a population of 7,350 people.
+Bundoora - North's population is around 8,007 as of Feb 2026.
+This reflects an increase of 657 people since the 2021 Census, which reported a population of 7,350 people.
 The change is inferred from the estimated resident population of 8,005 from the ABS as of June 2024 and an additional 6 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,771 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Bundoora - North's 13.8% growth since the 2021 census exceeded the national average (8.9%), along with the state, marking it as a growth leader in the region.
+This level of population equates to a density ratio of 1,696 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Bundoora - North's growth rate of 8.9% since the census positions it within 1.0 percentage points of the national average (9.9%).
 Population growth for the area was primarily driven by overseas migration that contributed approximately 90.6% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-As we examine future population trends, exceptional growth, placing in the top 10 percent of national statistical areas, is predicted over the period with the area expected to expand by 5,367 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 59.9% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Looking at population projections moving forward, exceptional growth, placing it in the top 10 percent of national statistical areas, is predicted over the period with the area expected to grow by 5,367 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 67.0% in total over the 17 years.

 Frequently Asked Questions - Population